-WF recommendation: Approve Proposal 3..
+WF recommendation: No agreement on Proposal 3.
+It has been decided that there no need to prescribe how the common frequency error correction is calculated.

 2.4.
 Decision related to “• Proposal 4: The steps of the measurement method as described in section 2.3. of [2] should be documented in Annex G of the 38.101-1” [2][3]